Counselling is a free service available to all matriculated students.

 We offer short-term counselling, normally up to six sessions, to help you with any personal problems which might be affecting your academic work or your general health and wellbeing.

-Appointments are available 9.15am - 7pm throughout the year and last up to fifty minutes.
+Appointments are available 9.15am - 7pm Monday - Friday throughout the calendar year and last up to fifty minutes.
 They are delivered via telephone, Microsoft Teams and on-campus.

 One-At-A-Time counselling One-at-a-time counselling sessions following initial counselling assessment can be booked directly on Student Central.
 If you had your initial counselling assessment prior to June 2022, please email us with your availability to book an appointment, rather than use the link above - we are in the administrative processes of joining with the QMU wellbeing service.